Latest Blog posts

 Staff from the RAMM discussing 'finds' with some visitors at the 'Finds and Document Day' held in Poltimore Village Hall.

-A two-year collaborative project (funded by the Arts and Humanities Research Council) 'Community and landscape: transforming access to the heritage of the Poltimore Estate' (2010-2012) had researchers, Dr Oliver Creighton, Professor Henry French and Dr Penny Cunningham (Project Officer) from the University of Exeter working with the Poltimore House Trust to investigate the gardens, deer park and wider historic landscape of Poltimore.
+The Poltimore Estate Research Society has replaced the two-year collaborative project (funded by the Arts and Humanities Research Council) 'Community and landscape: transforming access to the heritage of the Poltimore Estate' (2010-2012) which had researchers, Dr Oliver Creighton, Professor Henry French and Dr Penny Cunningham (Project Officer) from the University of Exeter working with the Poltimore House Trust to investigate the gardens, deer park and wider historic landscape of Poltimore.